The Best Oils for Deep Frying

 3. Peanut Oil

-If rich flavors and crispy textures in your food are your top priority, peanut oil is your go-to option.
+If rich flavors and crispy textures in your food are your top priority, refined peanut oil is your go-to option.
 With an impressive smoke point of 450 degrees Fahrenheit, you can add a delicious taste to your deep-fried dishes when using peanut oil.
+Its high percentage of monounsaturated fat makes it more stable at high temperatures.

 This frying oil option can be helpful to keep on hand as an alternative to use when you run out of your main oil choice.